MicrosoftDocs/SupportArticles-docs/support/windows-server/networking/troubleshoot-smb-guidance.md

 After you finish this change, You should be able to restart the computer without Windows logging event ID 30818 messages.
 If Windows continues to log these events, some other problem might be preventing the RDMA interface from initializing.

-### Event 1 about SMB witness client initialization when you install Windows Server
+### When you install Windows Server, Windows logs Event ID 1

-During the deployment of Windows Server 2019, Windows Server 2016, and Windows Server 2012 R2, the following error message is logged in Event Viewer indicating that Server Message Block (SMB) witness client initialization failed and returned Event 1:
+When you install Windows Server 2019, Windows Server 2016, and Windows Server 2012 R2, Windows logs Event ID 1.
+The event information resembles the following:

 > Log Name: Microsoft-Windows-SMBWitnessClient/Admin
 Source: Microsoft-Windows-SMBWitnessClient